parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 We'll need a few things:

 - a test website (we'll take an article on Le Monde, France's biggest national daily)
-- Webbkoll from Dataskydd.net, a Swedish associaion for data protection and privacy (of which I'm a proud member) and
+- Dataskydd.net, a Swedish associaion for data protection and privacy (of which I'm a proud member) and
-- Pingdom Website Speed Test
+- A web inspector

 Let's take an article that was published around the time I first started working on this article (which is last year; I'm a slow writer): [Astronomie : la sonde Juno s’est mise en orbite autour de Jupiter](http://www.lemonde.fr/sciences/article/2016/07/04/astronomie-juno-aux-portes-de-jupiter_4963440_1650684.html) (*Astronomy: space probe Juno put in orbit around Jupiter*).

-If you run this URL through [Dataskydd's Webbkoll](http://webbkoll.dataskydd.net) and [Pingdom's Website Speed Test](https://www.pingdom.com/product/page-speed) (*note: the Pingdom tool seems to no longer be freely accessible*), you learn a few interesting things: the page is **3.9 MB** in size, makes about **600 HTTP requests** of which **442 are third-party requests** (outside of its parent domain) and takes **3.74 seconds** to load from Paris, France.
+If you run this URL through [Dataskydd's Webbkoll](http://webbkoll.dataskydd.net) and a web inspector tool (I used Chromium's web inspector), you learn a few interesting things: the page is **3.9 MB** in size, makes about **600 HTTP requests** of which **442 are third-party requests** (outside of its parent domain) and takes **3.74 seconds** to load from Stockholm, Sweden.

 It also stores **104 cookies** (these are little pieces of text stored on your computer by websites other than lemonde.fr; cookies are normally used to save session information but are also used to identify and track you) and contacts **122 third-parties**.
 And if all this weren't enough, your connection to LeMonde and the majority of third-party connections are over **unsecure HTTP** (instead of the more secure HTTPS, which should be a requirement).